PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/integral/maclaurin.md

 # 🧠 Maclaurin Series (Atom)

-The Maclaurin series is a special case of the Taylor series centered at \(x = 0\), used to approximate functions using polynomials.
+The Maclaurin series is a special case of the Taylor series centered at $x = 0$, used to approximate functions using polynomials.

 ---